 In the video above, Mary O’Shaughnessy made ‘Small Chair’ with her father, as part of a brief to illustrate an aspect of mental or physical health using a chair.
 ‘Small Chair’ celebrates the relationship between father and daughter and the benefits of family as source of emotional support.

-The course has been running for three years, taking place in Skibbereen, Clonakilty, Bantry and Dunmanway.
-This evening course takes place over sixteen weeks, with weekly three hour sessions.
-To register your interest for the next course which will commence in February 2018, contact Margaret.Lavin@corketb.ie
+The course ran for five years from 2014 to 2019 years, taking place in Skibbereen, Clonakilty, Bantry and Dunmanway.
+It was delivered in the evenings over sixteen weeks with weekly, three hour sessions.
+The course is not currently running and will hopefully recommence when it is safe and appropriate to take place.
+To register your interest for the next course please contact email@example.com